Shmair/word-table-app/README.md

    ```

 ## Usage
-- Upon starting the application, users will see the blue and red tables.
+- Upon starting the application, users will see the green and red tables.
 - Use the file upload component to select a file or image.
 - Choose the desired table for the uploaded content.